MarkCBabin/Photoluminescence-Work-up/README.md

 # Photoluminescence-Work-up

 This repository is for my Matlab functions/scripts that handle PL data work-up.
-These are intedned to work for all types of PL data from any spectrometer, so long as they are imported as column vectors or a matrix of multiple column vectors (ie. 2500x5).
+These are intended to work for all types of PL data from any spectrometer, so long as they are imported as column vectors or a matrix of multiple column vectors (ie. 2500x5).

 Abs_avg serves to determine the average absorbance of a sample over the range that it was excited for PL.
 The .m file should explain the inputs and outputs in its comments.